-We have audited the financial statements of the Connecticut Paid Family and Medical Leave Insurance Authority (the "Authority"), a fiduciary component unit of the State of Connecticut, as of and for the years June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Connecticut Paid Family and Medical Leave Insurance Authority (the "Authority"), a fiduciary component unit of the State of Connecticut, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Connecticut Paid Family and Medical Leave Insurance Authority as of June 30, 2023 and 2022, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Authority as of June 30, 2024, and the changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.